dims/cos-tools/src/cmd/changelog-cli/README.md

 `--repo`: (optional) Specifies the repository for manifest-snapshot files within the Git on Borg instance.
 It will use `cos/manifest-snapshots` by default.

-`--prefix`: (optional) Specifies a repository prefix for CLs retrieved from the fallback Gerrit instance.
-For example, a prefix of `mirrors/cros/` for a CL in repository `chromiumos/overlays/chromiumos-overlay` will instruct the program to search the repository `mirrors/cros/chromiumos/overlays/chromiumos-overlay` in Git on Borg.
-It will use `mirrors/cros/` by default.

 `--debug | -d`: (optional) Enables debug messages.

 ## Output